fahidjavid/stars-rating/README.txt

 5. Shortcode <strong>[stars_rating_avg]</strong> to display average rating anywhere in the post/page

 == Changelog ==

+= 2.0.0 =
+* Tested plugin with WordPress 5.1.1 and PHP 7.3.3
+* Added an option to require rating selection

 = 1.3.1 =
 * Fixed styling issue